myreceiptt/pabrikroti-master/README.md

 **PABRIKROTI** is a white label, multi-tenant, Web3-enabled application designed to create, display, and distribute tokenized digital assets—referred to as **Programmed Bread**.
 It supports NFTs (ERC-721/ERC-1155) and fungible tokens (ERC-20), integrating dynamic tenant configurations, visual claim interfaces, and cultural licensing through a fully modular and customizable framework.

-PABRIKROTI operates as a **decentralized digital production space**, where each subdomain (e.g., `pabrikroti.endhonesa.com`) loads unique configurations for its respective brand, campaign, or cultural project, while still using the same underlying platform.
+PABRIKROTI operates as a **decentralized digital production space**, where each domain/subdomain (e.g., `pabrikroti.endhonesa.com`) loads unique configurations for its respective brand, campaign, or cultural project, while still using the same underlying platform.

 ---

 ### ✨ Key Features

 - **Dynamic Tenant-Based Theming**
-  Auto-detects hostname/domain/subdomain and applies custom config from `/src/config/receipts/`.
+  Auto-detects hostname, which is domain/subdomain and applies custom config from `/src/config/receipts/`.

 - **NFT Explorer & Claim Interface**
   Pages like `/free`, `/paid`, `/token/[idNFT]` list and handle claiming of tokenized assets with eligibility logic, fallback visuals, and blockchain status integration.